endava-testing-training/Contacts/README.md

 ## Objetives

-- Show  non- funtionals requeriments
+- Show  non- functional requirements
-- Show blokers bugs
+- Show blockers bugs
 - Present difficulties that may arise when inconsistencies appear in the release notes

 ## Considerations